Hammered at Arsenal and destroying Man United - five key games in Chelsea's title triumph

 CHELSEA 4-0 MANCHESTER UNITED (23/10/2016)

-Although arguably their best home performance of the season would come two weeks later in a 5-0 thrashing of Everton, this result went a long way towards banishing memories of 2015-16 and instilled real hope of an assault on the summit.
+Although arguably their best home performance of the season would come two weeks later in a 5-0 thrashing of Everton, this result went a long way towards banishing memories of last season and instilling real hope of an assault on the summit.

 Jose Mourinho's return to Stamford Bridge, less than a year after his dismissal in a dreadful campaign for the Blues, ended in utter humiliation from start to finish.

-Pedro opened the scoring after 30 seconds and Gary Cahill made it 2-0 before the break, and superb solo efforts from Eden Hazard and even N'Golo Kante completed the rout.
+Pedro opened the scoring after 30 seconds and Gary Cahill made it 2-0 before the break, before superb solo efforts from Eden Hazard and even N'Golo Kante completed the rout.

 Mourinho had been taunted by home fans throughout and took exception to Conte's exuberance on the touchline in the closing stages, his mood only enhancing the scenes of celebration around the Bridge.